CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 We’ve now learned both the Perfect Tense and the Imperfect Tense in Italian, but when do you use which tense?
 In this episode of Coffee Break Italian we’ll be talking about “thtooms” and “dum-de-dum-de-dums”.
 This is Mark’s method of explaining how you can combine the Perfect Tense and the Imperfect Tense in one sentence to talk about what was happening when something else happened.
 You’ll also learn an alternative translation of the Imperfect which involves beaches at sunset!

-It’s likely that your first experience with a foreign language may be a language like French, German or Spanish, which uses a Latin script, just like English.
-Therefore, when you see a phrase like “三个中国人”, the complicated appearance of the script itself seems unfathomable!
 How will you know how to pronounce it?
 How can you learn a language with no alphabet?
 How can you remember all those characters?
-Well, let’s see why Chinese characters are a lot more logical than they may appear.
+Well, let’s see why Chinese is not so hard to learn, as its characters are a lot more logical than they may appear.

-Some of the oldest characters, and the first Chinese characters you may learn are pictograms.
-In simple terms, this means that to write the word, you are simply drawing a picture of the thing itself.
+Some of the oldest characters, and the first Chinese characters you may learn, are pictograms.
+In simple terms, this means that you are simply drawing a picture of the thing itself to write the word.
 Take these words:

 • un arbre